Modeling partially-ionized dense plasma using wavepacket molecular dynamics: Prediction of partially-ionized model

 which is exhibited in Fig.~\ref{fig:partially_ionised_rdfs}.
 Here the proton-free and proton-bound RDFs, \(g_{pf}\) and \(g_{pb}\) respectively, are computed through the sampling algorithm presented in Appendix \ref{app:pair_correlation_functions}.
 The proton-bound RDF exhibits a clear signature of the bound electrons present in the model, while the proton-free RDF shows longer range screening as observed in the results for \(\bar{z}=1\).

 Similarly to Eq. \eqref{eq:RDF_ep_decomp}, a decomposition of the proton-proton RDF

 into ion-ion, ion-neutral and neutral-neutral RDFs denoted by \(g_{ii}\), \(g_{in}\) and \(g_{nn}\) respectively, is possible.
 Inspecting Fig. \ref{fig:partially_ionised_rdfs}a, the ion-ion correlation remains moderately coupled.
 In fact, plotting the ion-ion RDF \(g_{ii}\) against an effective Wigner-Seitz radius \(\bar{z}^{1/3} r_s\) exposes the ion coupling to be slightly reduced when compared with the proton-proton RDF \(g_{pp}\) at \(\bar{z}=1\).
 The neutral-neutral and ion-neutral RDFs both show weaker short-range correlation, as expected given their heavily screened Coulomb interactions and the repulsive Pauli interactions between same-spin bound electrons.
 As already discussed, the final combined proton-proton RDF is in better agreement with the path integral Monte Carlo data when compared with the fully-ionized model, although some discrepancy remains.
 Although the reference data inherently contain finite-size errors, it is nevertheless instructive to consider possible sources of model error within the bound-WPMD model.
 One explanation could be due to slightly reduced screening observed in the electron-proton correlations, although we note that a similar effect is seen for the ion-ion RDFs in the fully ionized case in Fig. \ref{fig:fully_ionised_confinement_scan}b.
 An alternative explanation is that omission of bound-state polarization artificially enhances the apparent proton–proton coupling in the RDFs; including polarization effects would possibly allow transient molecular-ion ($H_2^{+}$) formation and thus reduce the effective coupling.
-In contrast, the opposite spin neutral-neutral RDF in Fig.~\ref{fig:spin_resolved_rdfs} show a clear signature of molecule ($H_2$) formation, which originates from the attractive asymptote in Eq.~\ref{eq:neutral_neutral_coulomb}.
-The maximum of this correlation peak corresponds to the minimum of the neutral-neutral Coulomb potential, Eq.~\eqref{eq:neutral_neutral_coulomb}, at \(1.87 \, a_0\).
-This is slightly larger than the ground state gas-phase value of \(1.40 \, a_0\) \cite{NIST_H2_diatomic_constants}.
+In contrast, the opposite spin neutral-neutral RDF, in Fig.~\ref{fig:spin_resolved_rdfs}, exhibits a peak indicative of liquid-like structure.
+This peak originates from the attractive asymptote in the neutral-neutral Coulomb potential, Eq.~\eqref{eq:neutral_neutral_coulomb}.